-It's used for performing such operations as deletion and moving between groups containing one or multiple nodes.
+It's used for performing on one or multiple nodes such operations as deleting and moving between groups.

 It's done in the same manner as in Windows Explorer: using your mouse's Rectangle selection or keyboard keys Shift and Ctrl and arrow keys.

 The selected nodes are highlighted with the blue background:

 This type of selection doesn't affect other workspace areas in any way.